material-motion/material-motion/concepts/runtimes.md

 ### Animation events

-The Actor is expected to return a Boolean indicating whether it will require additional simulation events.
+The animate event allows an Actor to execute any manner of time-based change to its target.

     function animate(timestamp) -> Boolean